Axonometric waterfront urban masterplan with nine courtyard blocks and landscaped public spaces and rooftop amenities.

 What sets the proposal apart is its blend of urban scale thinking and individual narrative.
 Renderings depict sunlit interiors with river views, vibrant markets along floating promenades, and sheltered communal gardens where children play safely above fluctuating tides.
 Residents aren’t merely “protected” from water; they are enabled to thrive alongside it.

-Sandhu draws inspiration from the historical symbiosis between Londoners and the Thames, reinventing ancient relationships for a new climate epoch.
-In doing so, he advances a vision both locally rooted and globally applicable—a template for adaptive living that shifts the conversation from defensive reaction to proactive resilience.
+Gagandeep draws on the historical relationship between Londoners and the Thames, reinventing it for a new climate era — a template for adaptive living that shifts from defensive reaction to proactive resilience.

 Engage with the Designer